dpkpandey/Quantum-Sort-Tracker/README.md

 ## License

-No license is specified by the author.
-Contact Deepak Pandey before redistributing or using in production.
+Contact Deepak Pandey  for production use, however it is free for testing and research purposes.